ataylor89/rsa/README.md

 ## Design

-Before we talk about how to use the files in this repository, let's quickly discuss the project design.

 The project is organized into many modules.
 A Python file is a module.

 Below we describe each module in detail.